Peripheral arterial disease (PAD)

 • rashes

-You'll normally be advised to take naftidrofuryl oxalate for around three to six months, to see if it improves your symptoms.
-If the treatment isn't effective after this time, it will be stopped.
+You'll normally be advised to take naftidrofuryl oxalate for around 3 to 6 months, to see if it improves your symptoms.
+If the treatment is not effective after this time, it will be stopped.

 Surgery and procedures